Loan Amount vs. Insured Amount: Determining How Much Coverage You Need

 Here are some little-known facts about your ideal insured amount:

-- Your insured amount should include replacement cost of your home, outbuildings, other structures, and personal belongings.
+- Your insured amount should include the replacement cost of your home, outbuildings, other structures, and personal belongings.

 - The national average cost to rebuild after a natural disaster is $150 per square foot, according to the National Association of Home Builders.